Kid Activities

 • Add worms.
 Tape the top back on or cover top with plastic wrap and tape.
 Either way, put in several air holes.

-Tape black construction paper around bottle, and leave for a day or 2 -- try to do this on a Friday.
+Tape black construction paper around bottle, and leave for a day or 2 try to do this on a Friday.
 When you take the paper off, you will see the tunnels the worms have made, and the layers will have shifted and mixed.
 Great way to show how worms work in the garden!
 Make sure you check your bottle ecosystems every day; moisten the soil; add more moistened food to the top layer if necessary.
+Here are further instructions on making a wormery.

 You can also: 1.)
 Observe your ecosystems and record your observations.
 2.)
 Draw a picture or take a digital photograph of your ecosystems.